 - Post photos.
 Posts that include images are 90% more likely to be clicked on and interacted with.

 - Be polite but real.
 Social media is a conversation, so keep your writing casual but always respectful.

 - Provide value.
-Share posts that offer real value to your audience.
-Share updates that mean something to your followers and offers them information they can use.
-Meaningless posts can cause followers to stop listening to you and worse, stop following you altogether.
+Share posts that mean something to your followers and offer information they can use.
+Meaningless posts can cause followers to lose interest in you and worse, stop following you altogether.

 - Promote your page.
 Ask people in your department or organization to follow your page.
-Network with other appropriate pages on Facebook too by following/liking them as your departmental page.
-(Please email email@example.com if you have any questions on who you can/should follow.)
+Network with other appropriate pages on Facebook by following/liking them as your departmental page.
+(Email firstname.lastname@example.org if you have any questions on who you can/should follow.)

 - Use @ when tagging someone.
 Tagging other appropriate Facebook accounts in your posts can increase discoverability of your post.
 In the post, type the “@” symbol followed directly by the page you attempting to tag.
 Ex: “Congratulations @ChattanoogaMocs for having a 3.0 Student-Athlete GPA average!
 Your post will now appear on the wall of the Chattanooga Athletics Department’s Facebook page.